-Russian central bank hikes key interest rate to 13%
+Russian central bank hikes rates to 13%, issues hawkish guidance

-MOSCOW (Reuters) - Russia's central bank raised its key interest rate by 100 basis points to 13% on Friday, jacking up the cost of borrowing for the third meeting in succession in response to a weak rouble and other persistent inflationary pressures.
+MOSCOW (Reuters) -Russia's central bank raised its key interest rate by 100 basis points to 13% on Friday, jacking up the cost of borrowing for the third meeting in succession in response to a weak rouble and other persistent inflationary pressures.

-"The Bank of Russia will consider the necessity of (a) further key rate increase at its upcoming meetings," the bank said in a statement on Friday.

-The central bank hiked rates by 350 basis points to 12% at an emergency meeting a month ago, responding to the rouble tumbling past 100 to the dollar and a public call from the Kremlin for tighter monetary policy.
+A month ago, responding to the rouble tumbling past 100 to the dollar and a public call from the Kremlin for tighter monetary policy, the bank had hiked rates by 350 basis points to 12% at an emergency meeting.

+On Friday, it gave hawkish guidance that it would consider further rate increases at upcoming meetings and said that inflationary risks remained significant.

+"Significant proinflationary risks have crystallised, namely domestic demand growth outpacing output expansion capacity and the depreciation of the rouble in the summer months," the bank said in a statement.

-The bank's decision to raise rates on Friday was in line with a Reuters poll.
+The decision to raise rates was in line with a Reuters poll.

 Russia has gradually reversed an emergency hike to 20% which it made in February 2022 after Moscow despatched troops to Ukraine and the West imposed sweeping sanctions, bringing rates to as low as 7.5% this year.

-But as sharp rouble weakening fuelled inflationary risks from a tight labour market, strong consumer demand and Moscow's wide budget deficit, the central bank has been forced into a tightening cycle that began in late July.
+But as a sharp weakening of the rouble fuelled inflationary risks from a tight labour market, strong consumer demand and Moscow's wide budget deficit, the central bank has been forced into a tightening cycle that began in late July.

 The central bank adjusted its year-end forecast for inflation to 6.0-7.0% from 5.0-6.5%.
 Annual inflation was running at 5.33% as of Sept.
 11, above the bank's 4% target.